How does God want us to respond to Christ’s awesome, merciful sacrifice for us? The Feast of Unleavened Bread shows us how to respond.

 Removing leaven from our homes gives us an object lesson in the work and challenge involved in removing sin from our lives.
 Hard-to-find leaven reminds us that we need to carefully examine our lives for sin, repent and seek God’s help to remove it.Removing leaven from our homes gives us an object lesson in the work and challenge involved in removing sin from our lives.
 Hard-to-find leaven reminds us that we need to carefully examine our lives for sin, repent and seek God’s help to remove it.

-Out with the bad and in with the good
+The Feast of Unleavened Bread: out with the bad and in with the good

 In addition to putting out sin, we are to replace it with good thoughts and actions—symbolized by the eating of unleavened bread.